Reassured investigate whether Brits have been turning to…

 You’ll be covered for an agreed period of time and a pay out will be made if you pass away during this time.

-Decreasing term life insurance is ideal for protecting a repayment mortgage as you can have your policy term match up with your mortgage term.
+Decreasing term life insurance is ideal for helping to protect a repayment mortgage as you can have your policy term match up with your mortgage term.

 This way your sum assured will reduce inline with your remaining mortgage balance.